Lodisy12/DiceRoller/README.md

 * [X] User can press button to simulate a die roll.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+	  No additional features yet
+* [ ] plan to include other die types (d4, d8, d10, d100, d12 and d20) but ran out of time.
+Will update later

 ## Video Walkthrough